kikimeow/Kaggle-eBay-iPad-Predictions/README.md

 Link to data https://inclass.kaggle.com/c/15-071x-the-analytics-edge-summer-2015

 To run the model, modify the path on Run.R.
-Put data into data folder created by the Run.R file.
+Create a data folder in the path and save data into the data folder.

+Two model creation files are included.
+One uses H2O ensemble, the other one is Random Forest tunned using the caret package.
+H2O Ensemble can be downloaded here: https://github.com/h2oai/h2o-3/tree/master/h2o-r/ensemble